lucYang55/Arenas/README.md

 - **Simple lifetime management** — if all the data you allocate belongs to the same logical lifetime (e.g., a single frame, a request, a parse tree), you free it all at once instead of tracking individual pointers.
 - **Cache friendly** — related objects end up next to each other in memory.

-## Planned: Removing `malloc` / `free`
+## Removing `malloc` / `free`

-The current implementation bootstraps the arena with a single `malloc` call.
+ //Completed The current implementation bootstraps the arena with a single `malloc` call.
 The goal is to replace this with a lower-level memory source that doesn't rely on the C runtime heap at all.

-- **`mmap` / `VirtualAlloc`** — ask the OS directly for a page-aligned region.
-No heap overhead, the OS gives back physical pages lazily as they are touched.
+- **`mmap` — ask the OS directly for a page-aligned region.
+No heap overhead; the OS returns physical pages as they are touched.
 On Linux/macOS: `mmap(NULL, capacity, PROT_READ|PROT_WRITE, MAP_PRIVATE|MAP_ANONYMOUS, -1, 0)`.
 Freeing becomes `munmap`.

 ## Test File
 - To test the code I had Claude Code create a arena_test file to ensure that the arena is properly pushing and popping data.